Top family-friendly restaurants and cafes in Athens

 Around Syntagma Square and the Greek Parliament Building in the center of Athens are several family-friendly restaurants.

-In the posh Kolonaki shopping district, just off Syntagma, you can find food concept Yoleni’s.
-Inside a modern and light building, Yoleni’s deli store offers visitors a complete experience of the authentic Greek gastronomy.
-Enjoy a handmade pita, authentic Greek yogurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines and many Greek recipes in Yoleni’s “Topos” restaurant.
+In the posh Kolonaki shopping district, just off Syntagma, you can find Greek Gastronomy Center Yoleni’s.
+Inside a modern and light building, Yoleni’s restaurants and deli store offer visitors a complete experience of the authentic Greek gastronomy.
+Enjoy a handmade pita, authentic Greek yogurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines and more.
 It is a very popular place so do reserve a table in advance.
+Yoleni’s also has a bar, a conference center, a food delivery service, cooking classes, an olive bar and even 7-holiday apartments.

 Mama Roux is an urban family-friendly all-day café serving breakfast, light lunch, and dinner, coffee, and drinks.
 A lot of ethnic dishes too and great vegetarian choices.
 Kids will love the home-made nacho’s.